nareshmaharaj-consultant/kubernetes_rbac_real_example/README.md

 We will use the Kubernetes API client for Python to get the configmap values.

-The source code can be found here: `kubernetes_rbac_real_example /randomNumberClientCM`
+The source code can be found here: `kubernetes_rbac_real_example/randomNumberClientCM`

 Don't forget to use `pip` to install the Kubernetes API client for Python in your Dockerfile.
 ```bash